stafwag/blog/source/_posts/2017-09-09-bacula-on-freebsd-part2.markdown

 # Initialize the bacula catalog

-We'll a postgreSQL server running in a FreeBSD jail as our catalog (see <a href="http://stafwag.github.io/blog/blog/2017/08/06/bacula-on-freebsd:w_part1/">http://stafwag.github.io/blog/blog/2017/08/06/bacula-on-freebsd:w_part1/</a> howto install PostgreSQL into a FreeBSD jail).
+We'll have a postgreSQL server running in a FreeBSD jail as our catalog (see <a href="http://stafwag.github.io/blog/blog/2017/08/06/bacula-on-freebsd:w_part1/">http://stafwag.github.io/blog/blog/2017/08/06/bacula-on-freebsd:w_part1/</a> howto install PostgreSQL into a FreeBSD jail).

 ## PostgreSQL setup